melissah717/melissah717/README.md

 ## Hi there 👋
-I'm Melissa, a former Software Engineer who is now an HR director whose biggest goal is to automate opening PDFs.
+I'm Melissa, a former Software Engineer who is now an HR director.
+My biggest goal is to automate opening PDFs :^)

 ### What I'm working on...
 - My blog, "Things I'll Miss When I'm Dead" (coming soon!)